 Invest in yourself and your staff.
 Our Summer and Fall 2007 schedule is now available, come and learn from the experts!

 CMOS and BiCMOS Process Integration

-Semitracks has put together a three-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
+Semitracks has put together a 3-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
 Dr. Badih El-Kareh, an independent consultant and the architect of numerous CMOS and BiCMOS processes, will give an overview of the process integration challenges associated with today's advanced semiconductor devices.
 Dr. El-Kareh will cover passive and active components, contact and interconnect issues, isolation technologies such as STI and SOI, transistor integration issues, as well as full CMOS, BiCMOS and high speed bipolar process integration techniques.
 Learn from one of the industry leaders on this topic.
-To learn more, click on the link below to visit the course page.

 Wafer Fab Processing